Frequently Asked Questions

 NB: If the fee is not paid before the first day of school, or by the extended date granted by our tuition department, your child’s enrollment may be canceled.

-We offer four(4) core subjects which all students are required to take (through GVA or elsewhere): Math, Language Arts, Social Studies and Science.
-We also offer Islamiyyah courses and self-paced elective courses in foreign languages, arts, p.e. computer science and more.
+We offer four(4) core subjects that all students are required to take (through GVA or elsewhere): Math, Language Arts, Social Studies, and Science.
+We also offer Islamiyyah courses and self-paced elective courses in foreign languages, arts, p.e. computer science, and more.

-We have a tenative plan to offer Fiqh class for the 2021-2022 Academic year and additional Islamiyyah classes in future years.
+We have a tentative plan to offer Fiqh class for the 2024-2025 Academic year and additional Islamiyyah classes in future years.

 There is no additional cost during the school year for elective courses.
 However, there is a cost for elective courses taken during the summer (see our fees page).